arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 * Some people [say](http://dtguilds.enjin.com/davidsastguide) that until you get Crit Hit more than 2700, Determination is better.
 I cannot verify or deny it because have no ability to do precise metering.
-In general Crit Hit is better than Determination at least because of Benefic procs.
 For low Crit Hit rates and if you don't have jobs which buff you Crit Hit, you might want to prioritize Determination though.
 * Another question is Determination vs Spell Speed.
 Before 4.0 usually Spell Speed